Seething Lane

 January 1670.
 London is enduring its worst winter in decades.
 But for Samuel Pepys, the darkest days are yet to come.

-When a strange young man turns up at his office on Seething Lane asking for help, Pepys is too distracted to take him seriously.
-Promising to see him the next day, he hurries off for an evening at his favourite place, the theatre.
-But it isn’t the last time he will see the boy that night.
+When a strange young man turns up at his office on Seething Lane asking for help, Samuel Pepys is too distracted to take him seriously.
+Nell Gwyn is about to make her scandalous return to the stage and he wouldn't miss it for all the world.

-Called upon to investigate the brutal murder of a libertine aristocrat, Pepys soon discovers that the dead man is connected to his mysterious visitor – in the most shocking way possible.
+But in the cold of a winter's dawn, tragedy strikes.
+Called upon to investigate the brutal murder of a libertine aristocrat, Pepys discovers that the dead man is connected to his mysterious visitor in the most shocking way possible.

-Reimagining one of Britain’s greatest historical figures through a 21st century lens, Seething Lane is a thrilling new mystery from the author of Sunday Times historical fiction of the year pick The Lost Diary Of Samuel Pepys.
+Reimagining one of Britain's greatest historical figures through a 21st century lens, Seething Lane is a gripping new mystery from the author of the critically acclaimed thriller The Lost Diary Of Samuel Pepys.

 Praise for Jack Jewers